 PCOS can’t be cured but it can be managed with the right diet and supplements.
-S’moo was created for PCOS and is a great way to get your hormones back on track.
+S’moo was created to help balance hormones.
 Getting yourself on a healthy diet and finding ways to counter your stressful situations are also key.

 Why does PCOS make it hard to get pregnant?

 Well for one, most women with PCOS have fewer menstrual cycles per year (about nine).
 PCOS also causes heavier than normal bleeding during your period because the ovaries fail to produce hormones that keep the cycle regular.
 These irregularities disrupt ovulation which makes conception more difficult.
 These disruptions in your ovulation can make them irregular or non existent.
 This is commonly caused by higher male hormone levels from insulin resistance which is your bodies inability to get blood sugar into your cells to use as fuel.